Heroic Vehicles

 Box art scanned by me, repaired by Retroist

-In my interview with Rudy Obrero, he mentioned that various people at Mattel were constantly asking him to make small revisions on the Attak Trak artwork.
+Rudy mentioned that various people at Mattel were constantly asking him to make small revisions on the Attak Trak artwork.
 It appears that two versions of his art made it to the packaging.
 The version below has the splash of mud removed from the front of the treads.
 I imagined they had it removed because the vehicle would probably stop working if run through real mud.
 The version without mud seems a bit easier to find, so it’s probably a version that came out shortly after the initial release.

 The artwork for the Estrela Toys Attak Trak was modified for unknown reasons.
-The Brazilian manufacturer and licensee did the same with their versions of Castle Grayskull and Battle Ram:
+The Brazilian manufacturer and licensee did the same with their versions of Castle Grayskull, Battle Ram, and other toys:

 There was also an orange version of the Attak Trak.
 This one was released in Europe – I don’t know if there were any orange versions released in the US market.
 This particular version has the muddy artwork: